Last update: 04.16.2019

 - All US locations

-That takes out more than half their servers, which means that the remaining servers are more likely to be strained by a load of torrent users.
-The providers recommend torrenting through their servers in Belarus or Russia to avoid problems – not the best solution from the security standpoint if you ask us.
+That takes out more than half their servers, straining the remaining servers with loads of torrent users.
+RA4W VPN recommends torrenting through their servers in Romania or Russia to avoid problems – not the best solution from the security standpoint if you ask us.

 Instead, RA4W VPN customers will need to open a customer service ticket by filling out the contact form on the website.
-When we tried doing this for our RA4W VPN review, we were pleasantly surprised to receive a helpful, detailed and honest answer within a few hours of submitting our question.
+When we tried doing this, and we were pleasantly surprised to receive a helpful, detailed and honest answer within a few hours of submitting our question.

 For more run-of-the-mill problems, especially the type that occur during the installation and setup, we recommend searching through their knowledge base.
 They have a searchable FAQ section that covers a wide range of topics, from whether or not torrenting is allowed to issues with the configuration of the system.

-Those are very understandable prices.
-However, we would like to point out that RA4W VPN’s absurdly cheap Lifetime subscription should be viewed with suspicion.
+The prices are very understandable.
+However, RA4W VPN’s absurdly cheap Lifetime subscription should be viewed with suspicion.
 In the past, this pricing model has been used as a way to make a buck before disappearing and so on.
-While that’s probably not the case here (yet), Lifetime memberships always raise questions of sustainability and future trajectory – you have been warned!
+While that’s probably not the case here (yet), Lifetime memberships always raise questions about sustainability and future trajectory – you have been warned!

 RA4W VPN offers anonymous payments via Coinpayments (BitCoin and other cryptocurrencies), placing this option even higher than credit cards (powered by Stripe) which usually come as the first choice for most VPNs.
 A third option is PayPal either with or without automatic renewal.

-The bottom line is that this is one of the most affordable VPNs on the market, but it feels like the embodiment of “you get what you pay for.”
+This is one of the most affordable VPNs on the market, but it feels like the embodiment of “you get what you pay for.”
 Yes, the long-term memberships cost next to nothing, but we’re not sure that you’re getting value for money with that.
-Maybe RA4W creators feel the same, that’s why they don’t offer a money-back guarantee, even for a week.

-We would be more optimistic if this was our first glance at the RA4W VPN service.
-But seeing that they haven’t improved since September 2018 and almost stopped their social media communication leads us to believe that those who got raw with RA4W have started to rot.
+We would be more optimistic if this were our first glance at the service.
+But seeing that they haven’t improved much since September 2018 leads us to believe that those who got raw with RA4W VPN have started to rot.